 What’s your favourite way to move your body?

 What about your physical health are you grateful for?

 What do you appreciate about your mental health?

 What do you love to see?

-What are your favorite ways to be cosy?
+What are your favourite ways to be cosy?

-Do you have a favorite time of day?
+Do you have a favourite time of day?